Skip to main content

 Composite’s reliability burn down is not an average of reliability burn downs of its aggregated objectives.

-This means that any intuitions you might have regarding an average will likely not be true regarding the Composite.
+This means that any intuitions you might have regarding an average will likely not be true regarding the composite.

 tip

-The Composite’s reliability burn down can be higher or lower than any or all aggregated objectives.
+A composite’s reliability burn down can be higher or lower than any or all aggregated objectives.

 Composite’s budget calculations require information from all its aggregated objectives.

-• Composite’s reliability burn down chart data resolution will be equal or lower than aggregated objective with the lowest data resolution.
+• Composite’s reliability burn down chart data resolution will be equal to or lower than aggregated objective with the lowest data resolution.

 tip